 Adidas says CEO Rorsted to give up his post in 2023

-BERLIN, Aug 22 (Reuters) - German sporting goods maker Adidas ADSGn.DE said its Chief Executive Kasper Rorsted would leave his post next year, before his contract is due to run out, and that it had started searching for a successor.
+BERLIN, Aug 22 (Reuters) - German sporting goods maker Adidas ADSGn.DEunexpectedly said on Monday that its Chief Executive Kasper Rorsted would leave his post next year, before his contract is due to run out, and that it had started searching for a successor.

+"After three challenging years that were marked by the economic consequences of the COVID-19-pandemic and geo-political tensions, it is now the right time to initiate a CEO transition and pave the way for a restart," supervisory board Chairman Thomas Rabe said in a statement.

 The group said Rorsted and its supervisory board had mutually agreed that the CEO would hand over his position during the course of 2023.
 He will remain in office until a successor has been appointed, it added.